New2-FT_LogoCaps

 In early 2023 I refined my concepts and defined in more detail what each of the "quadtych panels" would depict before I began any painting.
 To help unite the individual paintings into a cohesive panorama, I used the background elements of the surrounding hills, roads, and stone walls to sweep across the panels.
 Thus each panel depicts a phase in the cycle of life and is depicted in the corresponding season of the year.
 In addition, I decided to add corresponding representative flowers in the lower-right corner of each panel.
 To ensure that a viewer's focus would be on the overall theme of the quadtych, the painting of the panels was purposely done in a slightly more "primitive" artistic style so that the viewer 's eye would not be distracted by too many details.

-Images of each of the four individual paintings are shown below.
-To assemble a quadtych, the easiest way would be to purchase a 'Unframed Canvas' Art Print of each of the four paintings -- then connect the back of the stretcher bars together.
-If you do that, I also suggest that you add the white panel separator pieces to cover the adjacent edges of the paintings.
-Another way would be to just purchase each of the four images as Framed Posters and hang them touching side-by-side.
+Images of each of the four individual paintings are also available separately as shown below.
+Another way to assemble a quadtych, would be to purchase a 'Unframed Canvas' Art Print or 'Framed Poster' of each of the four paintings and hang them touching side-by-side.

 HV16: Our Town (Spring / Childhood)